Dale’s Personal Biography

 His next assignment in February 1993 was to the submarine support ship USS HUNLEY (AS-31) in Norfolk, Virginia, as the Radiological Controls Officer, where he supervised the repair and maintenance of 15 submarines assigned to Submarine Squadrons SIX and EIGHT and Submarine Group TWO.
 During this time he was promoted to Lieutenant Commander and was awarded the Meritorious Unit Commendation and the Navy Commendation Medal.

 In July 1994 he reported to the Naval Postgraduate School in Monterey, California, and received his Masters of Science in Information Technology Management in October 1996.
 He was asked by the Superintendent to stand-up the Applications Development Group at the Postgraduate School, and has served as the director of Client-Server and Web applications group, was the School’s resident database expert, and served a graduate school faculty member in the Information Systems Academic Group.

 Upon his retirement from the US Navy, Dale was presented with the Meritorious Service Metal for 20 years of an exemplary military career.

-Dale and his wife have a daughter, three sons, and two grandsons, and reside in the People’s Republic of Moscow, Idaho.
+Dale and his wife have a daughter, three sons, and three grandsons, and reside in the People’s Republic of Moscow (Idaho).